The Bank (Recovery and Resolution) (Jersey) Law 2017 (the Law), has yet to be passed by the States of Jersey.

-The Law implements a number of "Key Attributes" established in the EU and UK resolution legislation.
+The Law will implement a number of "Key Attributes" established in the EU and UK resolution legislation.

-Specifically, it establishes the Jersey Resolution Authority (the Authority) which will be granted administrative powers to stabilise and/or resolve distressed banks.
+Specifically, it will establish the Jersey Resolution Authority (the Authority) which will be granted administrative powers to stabilise and/or resolve distressed banks.

-It also establishes a new fund (the Resolution Fund), which is capped at £100 million, to provide short term funding and the provision of guarantees or capital to enhance the effectiveness of the various resolution tools that may be deployed by the Authority.
-The Authority has the power to recover from a bank any funds paid out in respect of that bank, to raise contributions from Jersey banks where funds are insufficient and to borrow from any source, including Jersey's strategic reserve fund.
+It will also establish a new fund (the Resolution Fund), which is capped at £100 million, to provide short term funding and the provision of guarantees or capital to enhance the effectiveness of the various resolution tools that may be deployed by the Authority.
+The Authority will have the power to recover from a bank any funds paid out in respect of that bank, to raise contributions from Jersey banks where funds are insufficient and to borrow from any source, including Jersey's strategic reserve fund.

-The Resolution Fund is in addition to the administrative financial resources required by the authority and which will be paid for by an administration levy payable by the Jersey banks and from other sources.
+The Resolution Fund will be in addition to the administrative financial resources required by the authority and which will be paid for by an administration levy payable by the Jersey banks and from other sources.

 Who will be subject to the Law?